Incarnations of the Doctor

 - Cosplay: Many of her outfits have a distinct "fancy dress" flavour: the school uniform in "City of Death", the pink version of the Doctor's costume in "Destiny of the Daleks", the fox-hunting gear in "The Horns of Nimon".
 Described (pretty accurately) in one DVD extra as the only woman who could pull off wearing a fruit salad on her head.

 - English Rose: Sci-fi version.
-Played by Lalla Ward who has the right look (a pretty pale-skinned blonde), she was refined, composed, soft-spoken, but also brilliant and strong-willed.
+Played by Lalla Ward who has the right look (a pretty pale-skinned blonde), she was a refined, composed and soft-spoken Nice Girl, but also brilliant and strong-willed.
 She comes from Gallifrey, which is kinda Englandesque.

 - Expanded Universe: Her Big Finish audio spinoff with Leela, appropriately called Gallifrey (which has its own tropes page), spans eleven years (2004-2015).
 Big Finish is also one of the various franchises to provide a third regeneration of Romana.